Phamiliarize/apyai/README.md

 ```

 ## Running the API
 Once you have a running postgresql database running, go ahead and put in the credentials or information.
-For our sample, we will use peewee/peewee and manabi-dev as an homage to two things that brought us into creation.
-Otherwise, set this to whatever you want.
+For our sample, we will use peewee/peewee and manabi-dev (Manabi is Japanese for "study" ;) Let's study dev.

 ```
 database = {